Father Steps Out (1937 film)

 Father Steps Out is a 1937 British comedy film directed by Maclean Rogers and starring George Carney, Dinah Sheridan, Bruce Seton and Peter Gawthorne.
+It was written by Kathleen Butler and H. F. Maltby adapted from a story by Henry Holt and Irving LeRoy, and was made as a quota quickie.

-Wealthy cheese manufacturer Joe Hardcastle (George Carney) falls prey to a gang of con men, but is rescued by his chauffeur (Bruce Seton).
+A wealthy cheese manufacturer falls prey to con men.